chainstack/graph-deployment/helmfile/README.md

 **TODO: document full installation, setup and usage** - https://github.com/chainstack/graph-deployment/issues/15

 ## Standalone mode
 You can deploy graph nodes in standalone mode.
-In this case you wouldn't participate in graph network and would have separate IPFS node.
-It allows you to install subgraphs locally to your own node, without sharing nodes with Graph network
+In this case separate IPFS node gets deployed together with the graph node.
+It allows you to install subgraphs locally without connecting to the Graph network.
 ### Instalation
 Prepare values in `values` directory first.
-For test subgraph installation bellow I'm using graph-node installation connected to external ethereum mainnet endpoint, cause example subgraph by default indexing contract located in ethereum mainnet.
+In the example bellow external ethereum mainnet endpoint is used, cause the indexing contract for the example subgraph is located in ethereum mainnet.

 ```
 helmfile -f helmfile-standalone.yaml -n <namespace> apply